 Carrie Bergman (she/they) joined CMind in 2000 and helped to coordinate projects and initiatives across CMind's program areas.
 Carrie now serves as Associate Director, supporting CMind's operations, website, and communications, and overseeing program staff.
 She was instrumental in establishing The Journal of Contemplative Inquiry, a peer-reviewed scholarly journal published annually since 2014, and is responsible for bringing to life many of CMind's online and printed resources.

 Carrie's personal connection to contemplative methods as a powerful force for change is rooted in the experience of deeply engaging with introspective practices as an undergraduate.
 After graduating from Dickinson College with a BA in Studio Arts and Anthropology, Carrie worked for Dickinson's museum and fine arts department.
-As a multimedia artist, archery coach, and student of martial arts, Carrie is particularly interested in creative expression and movement as ways of inquiry and transformation.
+As a multimedia artist, archer, and student of martial arts, Carrie is particularly interested in creative expression and movement as ways of inquiry and transformation.

 Contemplative Anti-Racism and Inclusivity Consultant & Guest Editor, The Journal of Contemplative Inquiry